peferron/peferron.github.io/_posts/2015-11-18-talk-modern-javascript.md

 ---
 layout: post
 title: "Talk: Modern JavaScript and intro to TypeScript"
+description: "Slides of a lunch talk I did at work about modern JS.
+Covers ECMAScript 5, 2015 and 2016.
+The blog post adds a quick introduction to TypeScript."
 ---

 I did a lunch talk at work about modern JS: ECMAScript 5, 2015 and 2016.
 Please forgive the playfully baity title. :)